 Why is Time Slowed Down in Motion?

-The time delay of every kinematic process is the consequence of the fact that matter is built by particles that oscillate permanently with the speed of light.
+The time delay of every kinematic process is the consequence of the fact that matter is built by particles that oscillate permanently at the speed of light.

 There are good reasons to assume that elementary particles are built by two constituents.
-These constituents have no mass and orbit each other with the speed of light.
-If such an elementary particle is set to motion, but its constituents still have to maintain the speed of light in relation to a fixed reference frame, the orbital frequency is reduced in the way predicted by the theory of relativity.
+These constituents have no mass and orbit each other at the speed of light.
+If such an elementary particle is set into motion, but its constituents still have to maintain the speed of light in relation to a fixed reference frame, then the orbital frequency is reduced in the way predicted by the theory of relativity.
 This behaviour propagates to every higher structure at motion.

-This means also that for instance every clock will go slower at motion.
+This means also that every clock will go slower at motion.

 1. The Kinematics of Basic Particles

-Due to the Basic Model of Matter an elementary particle comprises two basic particles which are bound to each other so as to maintain a specific distance.
-These two basic particles orbit each other with the speed of light.
+According to the Basic Model of Matter an elementary particle comprises two basic particles which are bound to each other so as to maintain a specific distance.
+These two basic particles orbit each other at the speed of light.

-Consider now the situation where this configuration, which means the elementary particle, is set to motion, but its constituents, the basic particles, are still restricted to maintain exactly the speed of light.
-The Basic Particles will now follow a complex path in relation to the reference frame at rest.
-The result is, that their path will be extended and their orbital frequency reduced.
-Two fundamental orientations in space will be investigated in the following.
-Every general direction of motion can then be treated as a superposition of these orientations.
+Consider now the situation where this configuration, which means the elementary particle, is set to motion, but its constituents, the basic particles, are still restricted to maintain exactly the speed of light with respect to a reference frame at rest.
+The basic particles will now follow a complex path in relation to this frame at rest.
+The result is that the period of their circular motion will be extended and their orbital frequency reduced.
+The according calculation is presented in the following chapters.

 2. The Axial Motion of the Orbital Configuration

-If two Basic Particles are orbiting each other and this circling configuration is as a whole set to motion along the axis with some speed v, then both Basic Particles will follow a helical path.
+First the easiest case: If two basic particles are orbiting each other and this circling configuration is as a whole set to motion along the axis at some speed v, then both Basic Particles will follow a helical path.

 Figure 2.1

 The speed of the particle in relation to the reference frame at rest has always to be c.
-This speed is now the vector sum of the orbital speed q and the speed by external motion v.
+This speed is now the vector sum of the orbital speed q and the speed of the whole configuration v.
 So, by the well known relation of Pythagoras, there is

 (2.1)